How to connect your domain to Minecraft using SRV records

 To get started, you'll need to know the IP address and port number of your Minecraft server, and you'll need to think of a subdomain to be the secret (or not) hostname of your server (e.g. play.yourdomain.com).

-- Now to tell the Internet about where your domain's Minecraft server is located.
+Now you will need to tell the Internet about where your domain's Minecraft server is located.
 We do this with an SRV record.
 SRV records are special records with unusual, standardized hostnames that the Minecraft client looks for when a user tries to connect to your root domain.

 SRV records tell the Minecraft client: "Hey, are you looking for a Minecraft server on this domain?
 I'll tell you the exact hostname and port to connect to instead of the web server."